DiscontinuedUpdate: Asics Gel Sonoma 4

 The SpEVA® is a high-quality foam unit that runs the entire length of the Asics Gel Sonoma 3.
 It provides responsive cushioning to the foot of the wearer.
 Its durable construction allows it to last long and not break down, even after many uses.

 The Gel® Cushioning System is placed in the rear section of the platform.
 This silicon-based unit attenuates shock and ushers the foot towards a smooth toe-off.
+The Gel cushionin gis present in many other running shoes of Asics, one of which is the Gel Nimbus 21.

 A sock liner provides additional cushioning and support.
 It’s molded to mimic the curves of the underfoot, therefore giving a bit of comfort to the arch, which isn’t usually addressed in neutral shoes.